Talmage-Hilton/Stat-386-Blog/_posts/2024-04-30-streamlit-app.md

 ### Final Thoughts

 I love Streamlit.
 I was astounded when I first started using it and realized just how simple it was to use.
+It was very intuitive and I had a working app within minutes.
+There are a lot of things you can do with Streamlit.
+This blog post and my app only take advantage of a few of them.

+I hope that this blog post helped and that you were able to gain a valuable new skill!
+If you have any questions, please feel free to reach out to my on my socials.
+Good luck coding!